PydPiper/viks_SoftwareGuide/source/python/builtin_class.rst

     circle2.radius
     >>> 10

+    # CLASS ATTRIBUTES are connected to all instances of that class, we can change all of them at once
+    # by modifying the master CLASS ATTRIBUTE (do not modify a CLASS ATTRIBUTE from an instance, see next example)
+    circle1.PI
+    >>> 3.14
+    circle2.PI
+    >>> 3.14
+    # now lets update both from the master CLASS
+    Circle.PI = 50
+    circle1.PI
+    >>> 50
+    circle2.PI
+    >>> 50

     # although you are able redefine CLASS ATTRIBUTES on runtime..
 DONT!
-Kittens will die!
+Puppies will die!
     # CLASS ATTRIBUTES are meant to be the same for all instances of a class
     # and changing them at runtime does not propagate to other instances of the class:
     # (this is true for all immutable CLASS ATTRIBUTES)